fractal-solutions/cortex/README.md

 By tapping into the power of deep Q-networks, Cortex enables the creation of sophisticated AI-driven decision-making processes that boost trading performance and maximize profits 💹💰.

+## How To .....
+The program files are compiled to a DLL which can be used in MQL5 by placing in ``MQL5/Libraries` folder.

+Incase you want to edit the library for optimization purposes you are free to tinker just remember to build so that you get your DLL file.

 ## Build Command for DLL
 `g++ -shared -o dqn.dll export.cpp DQN.cpp NeuralNetwork.cpp`